Workers Comp Small Companies Strategy

 - Ghost Policies – this is another controversial way to cover a small company’s Workers Comp burden.
 Companies can purchase policies that provide nothing other than a certificate of insurance for Workers Comp coverage.
 I have come across these with trucking companies.
 Before buying one of these policies, make sure that all the options are explained to you.

-The first three options above are for the smaller companies to retain some of their risk like a larger company that is fully self insured.
+The first three options above are for the smaller companies to retain some of their risks like a larger company that is fully self-insured.
 When an employer retains some of the risk, they can control their Workers’ Comp costs at least partially.

 ©J&L Risk Management Inc Copyright Notice